bretif/k8s-si-phosphore/README.md

 ### Gitlab group variables

 Below variables need to be defined for CI/CD.
-Normally the shoud be defined in Gitlab infrascode group
+Normally the shoud be defined in Gitlab `infrascode/si` group

 - `DOMAIN_PROD` : DNS domain used for Prod `phosphore.si`
 - `DOMAIN_TEST` : DNS domain used for Test `phosphoresi.net`